Factorization for non-symmetric operators and exponential H-theorem: Introduction

-\textbf{Acknowledgments}: The third author wishes to thank Thierry Gallay for numerous stimulating discussions about the spectral theory of non-self-adjoint operators, and also for pointing out the recent preprint \cite{Helffer-Sjoestrand}.
+We thank Claude Bardos, Jos\'e Alfr\'edo Ca\~nizo, Miguel Escobedo, Bertrand Lods, Mustapha Mokhtar-Kharroubi, Robert Strain for fruitful comments and discussions.
+The third author also wishes to thank Thierry Gallay for numerous stimulating discussions about the spectral theory of non-self-adjoint operators, and also for pointing out the recent preprint \cite{Helffer-Sjoestrand}.
 The authors wish to thank the funding of the ANR project MADCOF for the visit of MPG in Universit\'e Paris-Dauphine in spring 2009 where this work was started.
-The third author wishes the thank the Award No. KUK-I1-007-43, funded by the King Abdullah University of Science and Technology (KAUST) for the funding provided for his repeated visits at Cambridge University.
+The third author's work is supported by the ERC starting grant MATKIT.
+The first author is supported by NSF-DMS 1109682.
+Support from IPAM (University of California Los Angeles) and ICES (The University of Texas at Austin) is also gratefully acknowledged.